-- Wash your hands thoroughly with soap and hot water. - Shake the bottle and remove the cap. - Your child needs to have their head tilted to one side.
+- Wash your hands thoroughly with soap and hot water. - Shake the bottle. - Your child needs to have their head tilted to one side.
 (They could rest their head on a pillow.)

 - Put the tip of the dropper just inside the ear hole.
 Try to avoid touching the nozzle on to the ear.
-Gently squeeze the drop(s) into the ear. - Your child should keep their head tilted to one side for a minute or so. - Wipe the nozzle with a clean tissue after each use. - If you think the drops didn't go into the ear, you can repeat the process but do not try more than twice.
+Gently squeeze the drop(s) into the ear. - Your child should keep their head tilted to one side for a minute or so. - Wipe the nozzle with a clean tissue after each use - Repeat the above steps for the other ear if necessary.